 mtnview

-Get To Know The Yoga Instructor
+Get To Know The Instructor

 Anne received her "Yoga for Scoliosis" certification in 2018 from Elise Browning Miller, a senior Iyengar certified teacher from California.
 The training provided detailed knowledge on working with different types of scoliosis to help stretch and strengthen chronic tight and weak areas due to the abnormal curvature of the spine.